MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- CMK symmetry
 	![CMK sym](pic/CMK_sym.png)
 - ideal for S3 objects, database passwords and API keys
+- can import your own keys, disable and re-enable keys, and define key management roles in IAM
 - encrypt and decrypt data up to 4kB in size
 	- can use Data Encryption Key (DEK) for larger size
 - integrated with most AWS services